The Fort Lauderdale oceanfront is a tale of two beaches.

 Casa Del Mare Ristorante is on the second floor of the Sea Club Resort Hotel, 619 N. Fort Lauderdale Beach Blvd

 Of course dinner and a movie.
 It’s a date night.
-The Movies by Moonlight Summer Series continues on Sept.
-24 with a free screening of the Oscar-winning musical rom-com “La La Land” at Las Olas Oceanside Park, a mile down A1A from North Beach Village.
-The film begins at sunset (around 7:30 p.m.).
+The Movies by Moonlight Summer Series continues on the 4th Friday July - September 2022.
+This year's theme is the Dog Days of Summer, with, you guessed it, movies about dogs.
+Las Olas Oceanside Park, a mile down A1A from North Beach Village.
+The films begins at sunset (around 8:00 p.m.).
 Bring a blanket.

 Las Olas Oceanside Park is at 3000 E. Las Olas Blvd.